cluoma/Pico2Maple-fw/README.md

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico 2 using the USB-A to Mini-USB adapter and plugging the Dreamcast controller cable into the console.

 # Changlog

+## 2025-09-07

+* Added a new layout which will appear as an official Dreamcast Racing Wheel to games that support it.
+Press Select + Dpad Left to enable.
+* Added support for Logitech G29 Racing Wheel via USB with PS4 mode.
+Have a racing wheel you want supported?
+Make a GitHub issue or join the Discord server to discuss!

 ## 2025-08-01